Cognigy/Documentation/docs/en/docs/live-agent/assistants/la-ai-copilot.md

 If the testing is successful, the LA AI Copilot setup is complete.

-## Troubleshooting

-### Transcript Tile Not Sending Messages

-To send messages from the Transcript Tile chat to the end user's conversation chat, assign a human agent.
-If the conversation remains unassigned, the Transcript Tile will not operate properly, as there will be no human agent to associate with the message when it is created.

 ## More Information

 - [AI Copilot in Live Agent](ai-copilot.md)